What Kind of Outlet is Needed for an Electric Car?

 How Long Does an Electric Car Take to Charge?

 Several factors determine how long it takes to charge an electric vehicle.
-They factor in whether you’re talking about fast charging to get a little additional range or putting it on the charger overnight.
+They factor in whether you’re talking about fast charging for a little additional range or putting it on the charger overnight.

 These factors include: